thegooddocsproject/templates/tutorial/tutorial-template-guide.md

 ## Helpful tips when writing your tutorial

 * Keep your tutorial focused.
 If needed, include links to other pieces of documentation that explain concepts or terms in more depth.
+Ideally, your tutorial should take 15 to 60 minutes to complete.
 * Lengthy tutorials can overwhelm users.
 Consider condensing or removing steps or reevaluating the scope of the tutorial.
 * If users will copy and paste code samples, make sure they include the following:
   * Any required `import` or `using` statements